petems/terraform-provider-extip/docs/data-sources/extip.md

 # Data Source `extip`

-The `extip` reads an IP address from an external resolver
+The `extip` data source returns an IP address from an external resolver

 ## Example Usage